cedhorton/post-install-config/README.md

 To allow anyone to create tickets, go to:

   * Admin Panel -> Settings -> User Settings
-  * Registration Required: Require registration and login to create tickets
+  * Registration Required: Uncheck "Require registration and login to create tickets"

 </p>
 <br />